Sparse Black-box Video Attack with Reinforcement Learning: Experiments

 \subsection{Comparing Algorithms}

-We compare our method with Opt-attack \cite{cheng2019query-efficient} and Heuristic-attack \cite{Alpher04}.
-For Opt-attack, it is originally proposed to attack image classification models under black-box setting.
+We compare our Sparse Video Attack (SVA) method with Opt-attack \cite{cheng2019query} and Heuristic-attack \cite{wei2019heuristic}.
+For Opt-attack, it is originally proposed to attack image classification models under the black-box setting.
 The reason we select it as one competitor is that it can achieve smaller distortion compared with some other black-box attack algorithms.
 We directly extend Opt-attack to attack video models.
-For Heuristic-attack, it generates adversarial perturbation only on the selected frames.
-For parameter settings of these two algorithms, we use the same parameter settings as the original papers.
+For Heuristic-attack, it is also a time-domain sparse attack method like ours.
+We use the same parameter settings in their original papers and official implementation code, respectively.

 Besides, one variant of our method, named SVAL, is joined to comparisons.
-For SVAL algorithm, we replace the $R_{attack}$ reward with the reward $L_{percentage}$ that used to limit the length of the key frames,
+For the SVAL algorithm, we replace the $R_{attack}$ reward in Eq.(9) with the reward $L_{percentage}$ that is used to limit the length of the key frames:

-where \textit{S} is the sparsity metric, a bigger \textit{S} value, the fewer frames will be selected.
-Because it doesn't rely on any information about adversarial attacks, which can be regarded as a tool for selecting key frames and combined with other video attack algorithms easily.
-The SVAL algorithm only needs some videos to train the agent without any label information.
+where \textit{S} is the sparsity metric, a bigger \textit{S} value means the fewer frames will be selected.
+The definition of $p_t$ can be found in Eq.(3).
+The SVAL algorithm only needs some videos to train the agent and make it intelligent.
 So in different experiments, we first randomly select 50\% videos to train agent, and then use the agent in our black-box attack method.
-We still optimize the policy function's parameter $\theta$ via Adam and update $\theta$ as: $\theta = \theta -ls \triangledown_{\theta}(-J_{\overline{R_{attack}}}+\beta L_{percentage})$, where $J_{\overline{R_{attack}}}$ means there is no reward $R_{attack}$, and $\beta$ is hyperparameter which is set to 1 in our experiments.
+We still optimize the policy function's parameter $\theta$ via Adam and update $\theta$ as: $\theta = \theta+ls \triangledown_{\theta}(J_{\overline{R_{attack}}}+L_{percentage})$, where $J_{\overline{R_{attack}}}$ means there is no reward $R_{attack}$.
 The epochs of training is set to 20, and the learning rate is initialized as $10^{-5}$ and decreases to its $1/10$ after 15 epochs.